 Teacher training is one of the important purposes of Texas Western College.
 Each teacher training program is concerned with the total education of the prospective teacher, emphasizing preparation for our American way of life, the development of moral and ethical character, and proficiency in the use of basic skills.
 All students are required to complete successfully a balanced program consisting of work in arts and science, academic specialization, and professional development.
-Each program represents the minimum course work which a student must complete to be cligible for degree and certification purposes.
-The new teacher certification laws of Texas, which became effective September 1,
+Each program represents the minimum course work which a student must complete to be eligible for degree and certification purposes.

 The new teacher certification laws of Texas, which became effective September 1, 1955, provide for two general types of certificates: the permanent provisional and the permanent professional.
 The permanent provisional certificate is based on a bachelor's degree and a prescribed state-approved certification program.
-The professional certificate is based on a minimum of an approved fifth year of graduate school work beyond the bachelor's degree.
-At Texas Western College all professional certificates are based on the master's degree.
+The professional certificate is based on a minimum of an approved fifth or sixth year of graduate school work beyond the bachelor's degree.